robinhood/faust/docs/userguide/streams.rst

-Since the processors are stored in an ordered list, the processors above will execute in order, and the final value going out of the stream will be the reduction after all processors are applied:
+Since the processors are stored in an ordered list, the processors above will execute in order and the final value going out of the stream will be the reduction after all processors are applied:

 .. sourcecode:: pycon